-12.2.2 Children's Rights and Participation - Multi-agency Steering Group
+13.2.2 Children's Rights and Participation - Multi-agency Steering Group parents, NHS and Police.

-In March 2021, the Scottish Parliament passed a bill to incorporate the United Nations Rights of the Child into Scots law.
-Members of staff from various teams across Aberdeenshire Council are now part of a Children's Rights Steering Group which also has representation from young people, parents, NHS and Police.
 The group will lead a review of the strategic direction and focus for upholding Children's Rights and promoting youth participation and decision-making across Aberdeenshire and ensure all teams in Aberdeenshire Council are aware of the implications and expectations of incorporation.
 The group will make recommendations to the GIRFEC Strategic Group outlining identified areas for improvement and/or development to inform an action plan.
 The work of the Steering Group will both inform and be informed by the GIRFEC Strategic Group.